The Power of a Strategic Email Sender Name

 Build a Stronger Brand with Campaign Refinery

-A clever sender name might make the difference between your emails going into the spam folders or raising open rates.
+A clever sender name avoids common worries for recipients like “how to identify sender of email” and might make the difference between your emails going into the spam folders or raising open rates.

 At Campaign Refinery, we promote transparency and good sending practices to help you achieve the best possible outcome from your email marketing.